FIXTradingCommunity/fix-orchestra/README.md

 components, as well as FIX application behaviors.
 Users may express workflow as responses to messages under different scenarios, as well as external state information that may influence behaviors.

 In addition to providing the XML schema as a resource, the module builds Java bindings for the schema.
+An XSLT is provided to translate existing Repository 2010 Edition files to the 2016 Edition schema

 The module may be included as a dependency in an application Maven project as follows: